 Schools, the hub of education has taught us what to learn.
 But has surprisingly never taught us ‘how to learn’.
 So often kids with different learning requirements are labelled ‘slow’ than find compatible teaching methods.
 No wonder Einstein, Edison, Graham Bell were all labelled ‘learning challenged’.

-You are driving through a busy street in a city and now you need to park your vehicle.
-You find a spot that’s perfect to parallel-park your car.
-So finally, your tiring drive can end.
+You are driving through a busy street in a city and need to park your vehicle.
+You find a spot that’s perfect to parallel-park your car between two others.
+Finally, your tiring drive can end.
 But while backing your car into the spot, you graze your car’s rear into a light pole.
-This is the side of the car to which you are blind-sided and can’t see all the way, but can only use judgement.
-There is an ugly scratch and a dent.
-After a few more twists and turns, you finally park the car properly.
-But you have the dent and the scratch to contend with.
-To put it subtly, your parking attempt was a failure.
-You can take this failure either as a loser or as a person who looks at it as something learnt.
+This is the side of the car to which you are blind-sided, and can only use judgement.
+There are an ugly scratch and a dent.
+After a few more twists and turns, you finally park the car.
+But your parking attempt suffered a failure.
+You can take this failure either like a loser or as a person who looks at it as something learnt.
 Continue reading How do you react to failure?